-Over the years there have been several “bowl” style drink recipes that, for me, epitomize the laid-back attitude of tropical consumption.
-While I enjoy an outlandish ceramic Tiki mug filled with exotic juice and rum as much as the next beach bum, I also appreciate the idea that sometimes a drink is just so big (or so strong) that it needs to be shared with friends.
+Over the years there have been several “bowl” style drink recipes that epitomize the laid-back attitude of tropical consumption.
+While you might enjoy an outlandish ceramic Tiki mug filled with exotic juice and rum as much as the next beach bum, it is important to also appreciate the idea that sometimes a drink is just so big (or so strong) that it needs to be shared with friends.
 During the holidays especially, why not make a cocktail that emphasizes this social experience and helps bring people together?
 With community bowl drinks, it’s as if someone took the idea of the punchbowl and simply added straws!
 Now, that’s a party!

 For the Volcano, the extra-long straws serve the dual purpose of allowing folks to reach the drink from across the table while also preventing them from leaning over it and setting themselves on fire.
 That’s right, as the name implies, the Volcano is supposed to be a flaming cocktail.
 Exciting as it sounds, the effect usually depends on a special ceramic vessel designed specifically to hold the flame (although we will explore some alternative methods).